An analytical model of momentum availability for predicting large wind farm power: Discussion

 It should also be noted that, in reality, the assumption of scale separation is not expected to be strictly valid.
-Therefore, the entrainment component of the model may need some parameters that depend on the internal conditions (e.g. turbine layout).
-However, given the close agreement of the current model and LES results, such an inter-scale effect does not seem significant.
-This means that the scale separation assumption introduced by \citet{Nishino2020} is approximately valid for large wind farms, at least for the prediction of farm-average power.
+The entrainment of momentum into the wind farm could depend on the exact turbine layout and not just the farm-average wind speed reduction.
+Therefore, to capture higher-order effects, the entrainment component of the model may need some parameters that depend on the internal (turbine-scale) conditions.

 \FloatBarrier